graphql/composite-schemas-spec/rfcs/enum-merging.md

 ## Proposed Solutions

-To address these problems, we consider three options for handling enum merging.
+To address these problems, we consider four options for handling enum merging.
 Each option is analyzed with integrated pros, cons, and examples.

-### Option 1: Strict Equality with Inaccessible Values (Recommended)
+### Option 1: Strict Equality with Inaccessible Values

 #### Approach